villares/villares.github.io/como-instalar-o-processing-modo-python/index-EN.md

 [**Processing**](http://processsing.org) is a Free and Open Source (FLOSS) programming platform started in 2001 by Casey Reas e Ben Fry, widely used by artists and  to teach coding in a visual context.
 The Processing IDE is a text editor for code that can quickly execute your programs, called *sketches*.

-Standard Processing is **Java** based and two other projects supported by the Processing Foundation are:
+Standard Processing is **Java** based and there are two other projects supported by the Processing Foundation that you might want to try:

 -   [P5\*JS](https://p5js.org/) (a **JavaScript** library );
 -   [Processing **Python** Mode](https://py.processing.org/) (Jython based).

 Both can be added to the traditional IDE.
-So let's finaly see how to install o Processing Python Mode.
+So let's finaly see **how to install Processing Python Mode** (which hopefully is the reason you are reading this).

 Visit downloads at the Processing site (<http://www.processing.org/download>), and choose your OS.